 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in Note 1 to the consolidated financial statements, as of March 31, 2024, the Company was in default of certain debt covenants of its term debt and credit facility and obtained a waiver from its lenders.
 All defaults existing at March 31, 2024 were waived by the lenders through July 2024.
 The Company believes it is probable that it will be in violation certain debt covenants at the next testing date of July 2024.
 The Company's plan, which is also described in Note 1, contemplates the Company obtaining additional covenant waivers or refinancing the existing term debt and credit facility.
 Additionally, the Company is evaluating strategies to obtain the additional funding, including potential asset sales.
-In the event the Company is unable to obtain an extension of the waiver or obtain additional funding.
-Here can be no assurance that the Company will be able to obtain additional liquidity when needed or under acceptable terms, if at all.
+In the event the Company is unable to obtain an extension of the waiver additional funding will be required to pay the amount due on the revolver and term loan.
+However, the Company may be unable to obtain an extension of the waiver or obtain additional funding.
+As such, there can be no assurance that the Company will be able to obtain additional liquidity when needed or under acceptable terms, if at all.
 The Company's ability to achieve this plan is uncertain and raises substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.